Skinny Lister

-Skinny Lister are a British folk band formed in London in 2009.
+Skinny Lister are a British band formed in London in 2009.
 They were a five-piece band until October 2013 when a drummer was added.
-In August 2022 they returned to being a five piece after Sam Brace left and the decision was made not to replace him.
+In August 2022 they returned to being a five-piece after Sam Brace left and the decision was made not to replace him.
 They are signed to Xtra Mile Recordings, and were previously signed to Sunday Best Records in the UK, SideOneDummy Records in the US, and Uncle Owen Records in Japan.

 Career

 Origins

 The band were formed in London in 2009 having met through folk clubs in Greenwich.
 Prior to forming Skinny Lister, Dan Heptinstall, Sam Brace and Dan Gray had played together in Indie band The Alps.

 Dan Gray left the band in the summer of 2012 and was replaced with Michael Camino from Hawaii, US.

 In the spring of 2013 Sam Brace left the band and was replaced by Andy "Slim" Black; he has since rejoined.

-In the autumn of 2013 the band expanded to a six piece with the addition of drummer Dave Neale.
+In the autumn of 2013 the band expanded to a six-piece with the addition of drummer Dave Neale.

 The band name is usually said to be taken from the nickname of someone Dan Heptinstall was at school with.